backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 [built-in actions](./builtin-actions.md).

 > Note: When adding custom actions, the actions array will **replace the
 > built-in actions too**.
-To ensure you can continue to include he builtin
+To ensure you can continue to include the builtin
 > actions, see below to include them during registration of your action.

 ### Writing your Custom Action